Charles Algernon Parsons: Marine steam turbine applications

 Also interested in marine applications, Parsons founded the Parsons Marine Steam Turbine Company in Newcastle.
-Famously, in June 1897, his turbine-powered yacht, Turbinia, turned up unannounced at the Navy Review for the Diamond Jubilee of Queen Victoria at Spithead, on 26 June 1897, in front of the Prince of Wales, foreign dignitaries, and Lords of the Admiralty.
-Moving at speed at Queen Victoria's Diamond Jubilee Fleet Review off Portsmouth, to demonstrate the great potential of the new technology.
+Famously, in June 1897, his turbine-powered yacht, Turbinia, turned up unannounced at the Fleet review for the Diamond Jubilee of Queen Victoria at Spithead, on 26 June 1897, in front of the Prince of Wales, foreign dignitaries, and Lords of the Admiralty.
+Moving at speed to demonstrate the great potential of the new technology.
 The Turbinia moved at 34 knot; the fastest Royal Navy ships using other technologies reached 27 knot.
 Part of the speed improvement came from the slender hull of the Turbinia.

 Within two years the destroyers HMS Viper and were launched with Parsons's turbines, soon followed by the first turbine-powered passenger ship, Clyde steamer TS King Edward in 1901; the first turbine transatlantic liners RMS Victorian and Virginian in 1905; and the first turbine-powered battleship, in 1906, all of them driven by Parsons' turbine engines.
-(As of 2012 Turbinia is housed in a purpose-built gallery at the Discovery Museum, Newcastle.)
+(As of 2026 Turbinia is housed in a purpose-built gallery at the Discovery Museum, Newcastle.)

 Honours and awards

-Parsons was elected a Fellow of the Royal Society in June 1898, received their Rumford Medal in 1902 and their Copley Medal in 1928, and delivered their Bakerian Lecture in 1918.
-He served as the president of the British Association from 1916 to 1919.
+Parsons was elected a Fellow of the Royal Society in June 1898, received their Rumford Medal in 1902, delivered their Bakerian Lecture in 1918, and received their Copley Medal in 1928.
+Knighted in 1911, he became a member of the Order of Merit in 1927.

+Parsons served as the president of the British Association for the Advancement of Science from 1916 to 1919.
+He was elected an honorary member of the American Society of Mechanical Engineers in 1920.

 He was an Invited Speaker of the ICM in 1924 at Toronto.
-Knighted in 1911, he became a member of the Order of Merit in 1927.
 In 1929 the Iron and Steel Institute awarded him the Bessemer Gold Medal.